sondr3/radiant/README.md

 import { h } from "./mod.ts";

 // @ts-expect-error example
-const invalidA = h.a({ class: "link" }, "Missing href")
+const invalidA = h.a({ class: "link" }, "Missing href");
 ```

 ## Why

-After having used libraries like [blaze][blaze] and [lucid][lucid] in Haskell and
-[smolder][smolder] in PureScript, I wanted something similar in TypeScript.
-This is
+After having used libraries like [blaze][blaze] and [lucid][lucid] in Haskell and [smolder][smolder] in PureScript, I
-my attempt at creating a variant of them in it.
-It's not 100% as ergonomic in my
+wanted something similar in TypeScript.
+This is my attempt at creating a variant of them in it.
+It's not 100% as
-opinion, but it's pretty close.
-Hence it's also named somewhat akin to `blaze` and
+ergonomic in my opinion, but it's pretty close.
+Hence it's also named somewhat akin to `blaze` and `smolder`.
-`smolder`.

 ## License